-The main purpose of the system monitoring is to periodically check the Systems' health conditions and to report critical conditions to an administrator immediately.
+The main purpose of system monitoring is to periodically check the systems' health conditions and to report critical conditions to an administrator immediately.
 This is what many system monitoring applications do, and so does Avantra.
 And since this reporting shall happen immediately, we call this kind of monitoring RealTime Monitoring.

 We also refer to remote monitoring as agentless monitoring.

-Usually, Root Cause Analysis, in the context of a system monitoring, means finding the most relevant event in a bunch of events, that is, to pinpoint one that causes all other issues.
+Usually, Root Cause Analysis, in the context of system monitoring, means finding the most relevant event in a bunch of events, that is, to pinpoint one that causes all other issues.

 The different system layers